 How Much Do One-Year Online Sociology Degree Programs Typically Cost?

-One-year online Sociology degree programs in the U.S. are uncommon, as most Sociology bachelor's degrees online usually require around 120 credits spread over four years.
+One-year online Sociology degree programs in the U.S. are uncommon because most online Sociology bachelor’s degrees usually require around 120 credits spread over four years.
+However, some accelerated or degree-completion options allow students to finish in 12 to 18 months if they transfer prior credits.

 What Can I Expect From One-Year Online Sociology Degree Programs?